 The Annual report intends to give a comprehensive service delivery outcome for the implementation of the 2022/2023 Integrated Development Plan and the accompanying budget.
-The IDP document for the financial year under review included projects implemented by Molemole Local Municipality as well as projects implemented by our sector departments as well as projects from

-Local Municipality as well as projects implemented by our sector departments as well as projects from Capricorn District Municipality.
+The IDP document for the financial year under review included projects implemented by Molemole Local Municipality as well as projects implemented by our sector departments as well as projects from Capricorn District Municipality.
 As Molemole local Municipality we have indeed embraced the notion of cooperative government by working together with other spheres of government to advance the service delivery to the communities we are mandated to serve.
+Although we are pleased with the performance of the municipality with regard to service delivery programmes we are mindful that there is still more that needs to be done to really address backlogs on upgrading road infrastructure, provision of water in a consistent manner and create a conducive environment for improved economic activity to create job opportunities to those in need.